 There are two undisputed taboo topics in Kenya – gay rights and abortion.
 We call them ‘non-issues’ and ‘alien’ subjects.

 Society bears a natural love for lethal cartels and high priests of corruption but openly detests the gay community and survivors of abortion.
-At any rate, the abortion talk will raise sneaky questions about contraception and the age of consent.
-Then there’s the moral and religious ping-pong around it.
+At any rate, the abortion talk will raise sneaky questions around contraception and age of consent.
+Then there’s the moral and religious ping pong around it.

 The sticky debate came up in Nairobi this week at a special session held to sensitise journalists on wide-ranging underreported reproductive health issues.